MLSAKIIT/ForgeTube/README.md

 ## Steps for deployment :
+Clone the repo on your system, using : `git clone https://github.com/MLSAKIIT/ForgeTube.git`
 ### 1. Using UV for Python Package Management

 For more information, visit the [UV Documentation](https://docs.astral.sh/uv/).